The act of gratitude plays an important role in psychological wellbeing and self-actualization (Maslow, 1981).

-Additionally, you must practice gratitude-journalling continuously: Although people who express gratitude report higher levels of life satisfaction and lower levels of depression than people who do not engage in gratitude journaling, these differences disappear three months after the journalling has ended (O’Connell, O’Shea & Gallagher, 2017).
+Additionally, you must practice gratitude journaling continuously.
+Although people who express gratitude report higher levels of life satisfaction and lower levels of depression than people who do not engage in gratitude journaling, these differences disappear three months after the journaling has ended (O’Connell, O’Shea, & Gallagher, 2017).

 A further step, after you have started journaling, is to include a behavioral component to your gratitude journaling.

-Most gratitude journaling is focused internally and only has a reflection component – for example, your journal entries are a personal, private expression of gratitude; however, the expressions of gratitude towards people in your life are never openly expressed to them.
+Most gratitude journaling is focused internally and only has a reflection component; for example, your journal entries are a personal, private expression of gratitude, but the expressions of gratitude toward people in your life are never openly expressed to them.

-When asked to combine their gratitude journaling with a behavioral component, such as expressing their gratitude to the person of their gratitude, then participants reported even higher on measures of positive emotions and lower on measures of negative emotions than participants who only wrote down (i.e., reflected) on things that they were grateful for (O’Connell, et al., 2017).
+When asked to combine their gratitude journaling with a behavioral component, such as expressing their gratitude to the person they are grateful for, then participants reported even higher on measures of positive emotions and lower on measures of negative emotions than participants who only wrote down (i.e., reflected) on things that they were grateful for (O’Connell, et al., 2017).

-Similar positive effects were found by Lambert, Clark, Durtschi, Fincham, and Graham (2010): Participants were randomly assigned to one of four groups and either:
+Similar positive effects were found by Lambert, Clark, Durtschi, Fincham, and Graham (2010).
+Participants were randomly assigned to one of four groups:

 - Expressed their gratitude to their partner/friend